GuidodiPasquo/AeroVECTOR/README.md

 ![](/Images/Readme/Screenshot_12.png)
 Replace *servo_command* for your servo variable (in º).
 The parachute variable is an int, it's normally 0 and one must make it 1 when the parachute would deploy.

+#### Python SITL
+In case of using the Python SITL module, refer to the example.
+The objective was to make it as similar as possible to an Arduino, but there are some differences, specially with the global variables having the prefix self.
+Only the Python SITL module is compatible with GNSS and sample times.

 **REMEMBER THAT THE DATA IS IN DEGREES, G'S AND M, AND YOU HAVE TO SEND THE SERVO COMMAND IN DEGREES AND THE PARACHUTE DEPLOYMENT SIGNAL AS 0 OR 1.**